jheiss/cronwrap/README.md

 minute.
 However, there's a chance it will get stuck and take more than an hour or even hang forever.
 You might not want cron to start another copy of the job while the previous job is still running.

+# Timeout #

+If enabled cronwrap will terminate the process if it runs longer than the specified timeout.
+A SIGTERM will be sent to the job followed by a SIGKILL after 5 seconds.

 # Priority #